Unity-Technologies/ml-agents/docs/Training-Using-Concurrent-Unity-Instances.md

 ## How to Run Concurrent Unity Instances During Training

-Please refer to the general instructions on (Training ML-Agents)[Training-ML-Agents.md].
+Please refer to the general instructions on [Training ML-Agents](Training-ML-Agents.md).
 In order to run concurrent Unity instances during training, set number of enviornments using the command line option `--num-envs=<n>` when you invoke `mlagents-learn`.

 ## Considerations

+### Buffer Size

+If you are having trouble getting an agent to train, even with multiple concurrent Unity instances, you could increase  `buffer_size` in the `config/trainer_config.yaml` file.
+A common practice is to multiply `buffer_size` by `num-envs`.

+### Resource Constraints

+Invoking concurrent Unity instances is constrained by the resources on the machine.
+Please use discretion when setting `--num-envs=<n>`.

+### Using num-runs and num-envs

+If you set `--num-runs=<n>` to than 1 and are also invoking concurrent Unity instances using `--num-envs=<n>`, then the number of concurrent Unity instances is equal to `num-runs` times `num-envs`.

+### Result Variation Using Concurrent Unity Instances

+If you keep all the hyperparameters the same, but change `--num-envs=<n>`, the results and model would likely change.